camelliaCase/qng22-connector/README.md

 This file is a wrapper for the standard Python `requests` package, taking common HTTP requests like `POST` and `GET` and doing the groundwork to configure requests for the simulator.

 # Getting Started

+Python Version Required: `3.9+`, in order to update your Python

 ## Installation Process
 This package can be imported into custom python script using the standard `import` feature.
 The documentation will outline the functions you need to call to invoke functions in the simulator, as well as providing explanations about their parameters, their returns, and their role in the challenge.